stereomato/simple-passphrase-manager/README.md

 # simple-passphrase-manager
-A simple passphrase manager written in Rust 🦀
+A simple passphrase manager (currently only generator) written in Rust 🦀